 The best way to avoid being stung by ERCs is to carefully consider your mortgage or remortgage needs.

 If you think you might need to repay early - whether to sell up, move or overpay - before the mortgage deal ends, you might be better off considering a product with low or no ERCs, even if that means paying a little more in interest.

-To help go through the options that are right for your own situation, you can speak to a fee-free mortgage adviser at London & Country by requesting a call back or phoning 0800-073-1959.
+To help go through the options that are right for your own situation, you can speak to an independent financial adviser.

 Some people accidentally incur ERCs by remortgaging too early.
 Before giving a completion date for your remortgage, make sure you double check the expiry date of any ERCs and only complete after this time.